Requirements for a Schengen visa

 1. Requirements for a Schengen visa

-Anyone wishing to enter the Schengen Area must meet a variety of legal and factual requirements to obtain a Schengen visa.
+Anyone wishing to enter the Schengen Area must meet a number of legal and factual requirements to obtain a Schengen visa.
 The issuance of such a visa is governed by the provisions of Regulation (EC) No. 810/2009 of the European Parliament and of the Council – also known as the Visa Code .
-This regulation forms the central legal basis under European law for the issuance of short-stay visas for up to 90 days within a 180-day period.
+This regulation forms the central European legal basis for the issuance of short-stay visas for up to 90 days within a 180-day period.

 In accordance with the Visa Code, the relevant diplomatic missions of the Schengen states carefully examine the individual requirements of each application within the scope of their discretion.
 In doing so, all circumstances of the individual case are taken into account.
 Only those who fully and convincingly meet and demonstrate the requirements have a realistic chance of being granted a visa for the Schengen area.